Keith Hepworth: Representative honours

 Hepworth represented Commonwealth XIII while at Castleford in 1965 against New Zealand at Crystal Palace National Recreation Centre, London on Wednesday 18 August 1965, and won caps for Great Britain while at Castleford in 1967 against France (2 matches); in 1970 against Australia (3 matches), and New Zealand (2 matches), and in the 1970 Rugby League World Cup against Australia, France, New Zealand, and Australia.

 Coaching career

 Hepworth coached Bramley between 1980 and 1982, and occasionally made appearances as a player for the club.
 At the end of the 1981–82 season, his contract was not renewed and the club appointed Maurice Bamford as his replacement.

-In 1988 Hepworth was joint team manager of Hull F.C. with Tony Dean (former coach of Wakefield Trinity).
+In 1988 Hepworth was joint team manager of Hull FC with Tony Dean (former coach of Wakefield Trinity).

+Death

+On 14 November 2024, it was announced that Hepworth had died at the age of 82.